GerritCodeReview/gerrit/Documentation/dev-readme.txt

 NOTE: To learn why using `java -jar` isn't sufficient, see
 <<special_bazel_java_version,this explanation>>.

-NOTE: When launching the daemong this way, the settings from the `[container]` section from the `$GERRIT_SITE/etc/gerrit.config` are not honored.
+NOTE: When launching the daemon this way, the settings from the `[container]` section from the `$GERRIT_SITE/etc/gerrit.config` are not honored.

 To debug the Gerrit server of this test site: